Cyclic Objects from Surfaces: Cyclic modules from TQFTs

-\subsection{Computation of $\RT_{\mc B}\circ Y^\bullet$}
+\subsection{Computation of $\boldsymbol{\RT_{\mc B}\circ Y^\bullet}$}

-We remind that $\mc B$ denotes an anomaly-free modular category.
-In the following lemma, we calculate the isotopy invariant $\lvert \cdot\rvert$ (see Section \ref{sect-calc-RT-coend}) of particular special graphs: \begin{lem} If $T_i$ for $i=1,2,3$ are the following special ribbon graphs
+Recall that $\mc B$ denotes an anomaly free modular category.
+In the following lemma, we calculate the isotopy invariant $\lvert \cdot\rvert$ (see Section~\ref{sect-calc-RT-coend}) for the particular special graphs. \begin{Lemma} Let $T_1$, $T_2$, and $T_3$ be the following special ribbon graphs: